Where Do Proofreaders Work? (Employees vs. Freelancers)

 What exactly is meant by the term publishing?

-Traditionally, the term refers to the creation and distribution of printed works, such as books, newspapers, and magazines.
+Traditionally, the term refers to the creation and distribution of printed works, such as books, comic books, newspapers, and magazines.
 With the advent of digital information systems, the scope has expanded to include digital publishing such as ebooks, digital magazines, websites, social media, music, and video game publishing.

 Wikipedia